 - Uptime: Microsoft guarantees maximum uptime for the infrastructure and software that hosts Microsoft 365.

 - Data replication: To ensure high availability and reliability for data stored in Microsoft 365, Microsoft replicates it across multiple locations.
-Note, however, that data replication by Microsoft doesn’t protect against accidental data deletion by users: If you delete a file, all copies of it on Microsoft’s infrastructure will be deleted.
+Microsoft data replication doesn’t protect against user deletion; deleting a file removes all copies across its infrastructure.

 - Access control: Available access controls for Microsoft 365 include multi-factor authentication in addition to basic password-based authentication.